Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Proof Overview of -hardness of Approximation

-\paragraph{Our Reduction Using the Stripe Test.} Our gap-preserving reduction from \MMtwoCutReconf to \MMkCutReconf is completely different from those of \cite{kann1997hardness,guruswami2013improved}.
-Briefly speaking, we shall encode a $2$-coloring of each vertex by a $k$-coloring of $[k]^2$.
-Our proposed encoding is motivated by the following scenario: Suppose that for a graph $G=(V,E)$ and its two proper $k$-colorings $\f,\g \colon V \to [k]$, we would like to transform $\f$ into $\g$ so as to maximize the minimum fraction of bichromatic edges (see \cref{fig:kCut-motive:f,fig:kCut-motive:g}).
-For each pair of colors $\alpha, \beta \in [k]$, let $V_{\alpha,\beta}$ be the set of vertices colored $\alpha$ by $\f$ and $\beta$ by $\g$ (see \cref{fig:kCut-motive:Vs}); namely,
+Our gap-preserving reduction from \MMtwoCutReconf to \MMkCutReconf is completely different from those of \cite{kann1997hardness,guruswami2013improved}.
+Briefly speaking, we shall encode a $2$-coloring of each vertex $v$ of a graph $G$ by a $k$-coloring of a $k\times k$ grid $[k]^2$.
+Our proposed encoding is motivated by the following scenario: Suppose that for a graph $G=(V,E)$ and a pair of its proper $k$-colorings $\f,\g \colon V \to [k]$, we would like to find an optimal reconfiguration sequence from $\f$ to $\g$ (see \cref{fig:motive:f,fig:motive:g}).
+For each pair of colors $\alpha, \beta \in [k]$, let $V_{\alpha,\beta}$ be the set of vertices in $V$ colored $\alpha$ by $\f$ and $\beta$ by $\g$ (see \cref{fig:motive:Vs}); namely,